 Once the telescope is calibrated in the sky (SYNC or CAL1) then a position can be selected for the parking position.
-Move the telescope by the motors to this position and press SETPARK.
+Move the telescope by the motors to the required position and press SETPARK.
 The ALT-AZ coordinate is stored permanently.
 It is recommended that this position is at least 1 hour from the central meridian and not higher than 80 degrees declination.
+It should also be away from the horizon as the HOME procedure may return 'BELOW HORIZON' error and not perform the HOME operation.